andreafabrizi/DNSProxy/README.md

 * add switch to leverage REUSEPORT and/or REUSEADDRESS

 ## Ideas - lower priority:
+* parallelize requests, choose the faster response (in progress)
+* restore performances, currently impacted by TCP handler (optimization in progress)
+* add a /stats backend
 * implement HTTP/2 PUSH, for smoother and opportunistic DNS answers.
 Remember, there's no ID field in DOH !
 * use h2 "Warning" headers to signal events/failures
 * to use NGHTTP2 in place of CURL.
 A faster way to support H2 (anyways, CURL requires NGHTTP2)
-* parallelize requests, choose the faster response
-* restore performances, currently impacted by new TCP handlers
-* REDIS: implement or let die
 * DNSSEC validation tests ?
-* add a statistics backend
+* REDIS: implement or drop

 ## Non-inclusive DoH providers list
 * 1.1.1.1
 * 8.8.8.8
-* 9.9.9.9
 * see list on https://github.com/curl/curl/wiki/DNS-over-HTTPS#publicly-available-servers

 ## References: